 - Can I do public history as part of a Ph.D.?

 - Yes.
-We encourage students to take minor fields in either archival studies or public history.
+We encourage students to take public history as a minor field.
 This expertise will increase your options when you are finishing your degree and entering the job market.
 Combining academic and public history will qualifying you for employment in a range of non-academic institutions (preservation offices, historical societies, federal agencies, consulting firms, libraries and archives) as well as opening up a broader range of academic teaching jobs.
 Having completed three courses for a minor field, we would encourage you to add one more course and complete an internship in order to receive a Certificate in Public History.
 Finally, many of our faculty are qualified and happy to advise students interested in writing dissertations which focus on issues and themes in public history.

 - What opportunities exist for Public History internships?

 - See the description of our Public History certificate.

 - What sort of careers are available for those interested in public history?